jameschandler1/CS110_group_4/README.md

 ## Roles
 # Walter Powers works on Input code and questions
-Check-in #2 progress: continuing	to develop input prompts for questions regarding our course textbook.
+Check-in #2 progress: Provided input code to use in GUI from supplied questions and answers that was posted.
+The team hasn't decided the questions yet but I used the ones already supplied with the answer key for an example.